laderast/RBootcamp_old/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:abcb19fe03
 ## Compare our models

 We've built two models: `fit_univariate` and `fit_multiple`.
 The first only contains fisherman as a predictor, and the second contains fisherman as well as weight and number of fish meals per week.

-Which fits the data better, and how does the association of fisherman with total mercury change when we adjust for weight and number of fish meals per week?
+Which model fits the data better, and how does the association of fisherman with total mercury change when we adjust for weight and number of fish meals per week?
+Are the other covariates significantly associated with total mercury?

 *** =instructions

 Extract the covariate information using `tidy` from the two models and bind them together into one data frame with `bind_rows` in the dplyr package.
 Do the same with the model summary information using `glance`.
+Then, use a dplyr function to look at just the fisherman covariate results from both models.

 *** =hint